rundeck/rundeck/docs/en/plugins-user-guide/resource-model-source.md

     resources.source.2.args=-project example
     resources.source.2.format=resourceyaml

-## Resource Format services
+## Resource Model Document Formats

-Resource Format services (Generators and Parsers) typically come in matched pairs, with both a parser and generator for the same format name.
+Resource Model Document Formats are defined by plugins that provide Generators and Parsers, typically in matched pairs, with both a parser and generator for the same format name.

+### Resource Format Plugins

-Rundeck includes these Built-in plugins in the core installation:
+Rundeck includes two built-in plugins in the core installation:

 `resourcexml`